BackmanLab/SMLM-SREV/README.md

 ## HOW TO EXECUTE:

 Go to the directory containing the execution scripts (so EdU_Execution_Scripts or BrdU_Execution_Scripts).
-After you complete all the steps in this README's "BEFORE YOU BEGIN:" section, type "sbatch execute_sim_in_array.sh"
+After you complete all the steps in this README's "BEFORE YOU BEGIN:" section, type "sbatch execute_sim_in_array.sh".
+This will submit the SMLM simulation jobs over all your inputted SREV configs to Quest.

 ## Conceptual Notes